 Click "Play" to Listed the Article

 Bed bugs are a nuisance for both home and business owners.
 Aside from homes, these small, flat bugs also often plague hotels and other hospitality businesses.
 Bed bugs usually conceal themselves in mattresses, bedding, box springs, and bed frames, hence their name.
 However, they will also seek shelter among other fibers, such as carpets.
 You may also find them along baseboards or within clutter around your room and would need to call bed bug control immediately.
+Recognizing signs of an early bed bug infestation is important so you can call for help.

 Many people wrongly assume that filth attracts bed bugs.
 In truth, learning where bed bugs come from can help you understand the best way to prevent them from invading your home.
 It is important to realize that bed bugs do not discriminate.
 They do not care if you are rich or poor.
 It does not matter how sanitary your home is, either.
 Bed bugs will take up residence in your home no matter how much you clean from top to bottom.